-Have your talent, potential and resourcefulness on the job gone unnoticed while those of other have been rewarded?
+Has your talent; potential and resourcefulness on the?job?gone unnoticed while those of others have been rewarded?
 Have others of equal experience risen on the corporate ladder much faster than you?
-You have probably not mastered the fine art of increasing your visibility at the workplace.
+You have probably not mastered the fine art of increasing your visibility in the workplace.
 Adeptness at getting noticed at work in a positive way is a major professional resource.

 Increasing Visibility Vs. Self-Promotion

 Obviously, a great deal of tact is involved in this.
-The last thing you want is to find yourself labelled as over-ambitious.
+The last thing you want is to find yourself labeled as over-ambitious.
 Getting noticed at work begins with learning more about:

 - The business